PlumpMath/todolist/README.md

 # todolist

-A Clojure library designed to ... well, that part is up to you.
+A simple to do list.

+An excercise to practice with clojure, postgreSQL, hiccup, bootstrap.

+Deployed to heroku here: [http://procrastinelist.herokuapp.com/]

 ## Usage